Grants & Bursaries

 - Clearly defined and understood.

 - Open to the public and takes place between April 1, 2021 and March 31, 2022.

 - Aligned with at least one objective of the Parks, Recreation & Culture Master Plan (see Criteria).

-- (If the Project is an event), not be strictly for fundraising purposes.
+- (If the Project is an event), it is not strictly for fundraising purposes.
 Rather it must meet at minimum, one objective from the Parks, Recreation & Culture Master Plan.

-- Non-denominational in nature (if the applicant if a faith-based organization).
+- Non-denominational in nature (if the applicant is a faith-based organization).

 - Supports the growth of the Applicant organization.

 Examples of items within your Project that are eligible for a Financial Grant include:

 - supplies and equipment of a non-permanent nature